AngelZouYifan/newspaper2md2csv/README.md

 ## Troubleshooting

-- **Missing data warnings**: Check if PDFs have proper text extraction
+- **Missing data warnings**: Program will print filenames that have missing data.
+Check [debug folder](debug/pdf2md.py) to extract content from a single pdf file for debugging.
 - **Resume processing**: Use the starting index parameter to continue from where you left off
 - **Configuration errors**: Ensure `configs/newspaper_configs.json` is valid JSON

-## Keywords

-Common keywords for SGR (Standard Gauge Railway) articles:
-- Standard Gauge Railway
-- SGR
-- Railway
-- Infrastructure
-- Transport
-- Development